How to Start a Succesful Blog and Make Money In 2022

 But not to worry, you can also easily download them yourself.
 Go to Plugins > Add new > Type the name of plugin > Upload > Activate.

 Here are the free essential plugins I recommend:

 Yoast is a free SEO plugin that helps you improve your posts.
 It tells you exactly if you’re using enough keywords and your writing quality and gives you suggestions to improve your post’s SEO value.

 This plugin helps protect your blog from spam.
 It makes sure that spam comments don’t get published (and you’ll get a lot of those!).

-It’s very useful to stay up to date with your site’s current movements.
+It’s beneficial to stay up to date with your site’s current movements.
 Sometimes you’ll see a spike of traffic on a particular post.
 You’ll also see the new keywords you’re starting to rank for in Google.

-Pretty links lets you make your affiliate links look pretty.
+Pretty links let you make your affiliate links look appealing.
 It’s a must-have if you’re going to start a blog that earns money with affiliate marketing.

 Insert headers and Footers